Bipartisan opposition leaves surveillance bill in doubt

 “If the FISA Bill is passed tonight on the House floor, I will quickly VETO it,” Trump tweeted, using the acronym for the Foreign Intelligence Surveillance Act.
 “Our Country has just suffered through the greatest political crime in its history.
 The massive abuse of FISA was a big part of it!”

-Trump had suggested Tuesday evening that he would oppose the measure, prompting Republicans who once backed the deal to follow Trump’s lead and say Wednesday that they would now vote against it.
+Trump had suggested Tuesday he would oppose the measure, prompting Republicans who once backed the deal to follow Trump’s lead and say Wednesday they would vote against it.

-The leaders of the Congressional Progressive Caucus, which has about 70 Democratic House members, also said they would oppose the legislation, saying it lacked curbs on online surveillance without warrants.
+The leaders of the Congressional Progressive Caucus, which has about 70 Democratic House members, also said they’d oppose the legislation, saying it lacked curbs on online surveillance without warrants.

 Combined with strong GOP opposition, the Democrats’ defiance of House Speaker Nancy Pelosi, D-Calif., suggested there might be enough dissent to sink the bill.
-It was unclear if Democratic leaders would try again Thursday to hold a vote, or if they would skip a vote and try to negotiate with the Senate on a final compromise.
+It was unclear if Democratic leaders would try again Thursday to hold a vote or if they’d skip a vote and try to negotiate with the Senate on a final compromise.

 “We cannot in good conscience vote for legislation that violates Americans’ fundamental right to privacy,” said the progressive caucus’ leaders, Reps.
 Pramila Jayapal, D-Wash., and Mark Pocan, D-Wis.